wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

     ```powerappsfl
     Collect(ShowCollection, ShowColumns(ItemsCollection, "Name"))
     ```
-    Here, we have created a new collection called *ShowCollection*, which copies all data from the *ItemsCollection* collection but in addition we use the *ShowColumns* function to only show the *Name* column.
+    Here, we’ve created a new collection called *ShowCollection*, which copies all data from the *ItemsCollection* collection but in addition we use the *ShowColumns* function to only show the *Name* column.

 1. Select the **Rename Column** button.